 ceases for any reason to continue in business or to deliver the Services

-is unable to deliver the Services for a period of 20 Business Days or more due to an Extraordinary Event

-requires the supply of Services within the period of an Extraordinary Event

 is in breach of any of its obligations under this Contract and the breach cannot be remedied

 repeatedly fails to perform or comply with its obligations under this Contract whether those obligations are minor or significant

-does something or fails to do something that, in the Buyer's opinion, results in damage to the Buyer's reputation or business
+does something or fails to do something that, in the Buyer's opinion, results in damage to the Buyer's reputation or business or the reputation or business of the Crown

-has a Conflict of Interest that in the Buyer's opinion is so material as to impact adversely on the delivery of the Services or the Buyer, or
+has a Conflict of Interest that in the Buyer's opinion is so material as to impact adversely on the delivery of the Services, the Buyer or the Crown, or

 provides information to the Buyer that is misleading or inaccurate in any material respect.

-Termination by a Party if a breach has not been remedied
+Termination for unremedied breach:

-If a Party fails to meet the requirements of this Contract (defaulting Party) and the other Party (non-defaulting Party) reasonably believes that the failure can be remedied, the non-defaulting Party must give a Notice (default Notice) to the defaulting Party.
+If a Party breaches this Contract (defaulting Party) and that breach can be remedied, the non-defaulting Party may give a default Notice to the defaulting Party.

 A default Notice must state:

-the nature of the failure
+the nature of the breach, and

-what is required to remedy it, and

 the time and date by which it must be remedied.

-The period allowed to remedy the failure must be reasonable given the nature of the failure.
+The period allowed to remedy the breach must be reasonable given the nature of the failure.

-If the defaulting Party does not remedy the failure as required by the default Notice, the non-defaulting Party may terminate this Contract immediately by giving a further Notice.
+The non-defaulting Party may terminate this Contract immediately by giving a further Notice to the defaulting Party if the defaulting Party does not remedy the breach as required by the default Notice.

-If the Buyer gives a default Notice to the Supplier, the Buyer may also do one or both of the following things:
+If the Buyer gives a default Notice to the Supplier, the Buyer may also:

-withhold any payment of Fees due until the failure is remedied as required by the default Notice, and or
+withhold any payment of Charges due until the breach is remedied as required by the default Notice, and/or

-if the failure is not remedied as required by the default Notice, deduct a reasonable amount from any Fees due to reflect the reduced value of the Services to the Buyer.
+if the breach is not remedied as required by the default Notice, deduct a reasonable amount from any Charges due to reflect the reduced value of the Services to the Buyer.

-Supplier's obligations on termination or expiry of this Contract
+Supplier’s obligations:

 On giving or receiving a Notice of termination, the Supplier must:

-stop providing the Services

 comply with any conditions contained in the Notice, and

 immediately do everything reasonably possible to reduce its losses, costs and expenses arising from the termination of this Contract.